 Please see our maths learning overview for the year.
-In all subjects, children are encouraged to deepen understanding rather than accelerate through new content and our curriculum design enables learning through investigation and self-discovery.
+In all subjects, children are encouraged to deepen understanding rather than accelerate through new content and our curriculum design enables learning through investigation and self-discover.

 Homework is issued on a Wednesday, to be handed in the following Monday.
 This will have either an English or Maths focus and be linked to the learning taking place in class.
 There will also be a topic-themed Learning Log each half term.

 Children will also continue to practise and revisit the Times Tables as this recall is crucial for their success with Maths in Year 5.
-The multiplication and division facts will be sent home weekly and tested on a Friday.

 PE kit should be in school all week.
 We will have our indoor PE lesson on a Wednesday and outdoor Games on a Friday.
 Please check the school website for details of the kit required.
 Outdoor Games will continue unless the weather is really bad, so extra layers will be needed as we get towards winter.
 Please make sure that ALL kit is named.
 No earrings can be worn for sport, so it would be easier if the children didn’t wear them on these days.
 Long hair must be tied back.